Unravelling The American Promise With Credit Scores

 While many have and continue to speak on needed reforms, the uncomfortable reality that faces every American — and which still does not garner nearly enough attention — is that social equality and equal economic opportunity are inextricably linked.
 For many Americans, a single number — their credit score — defines a lifetime of socioeconomic outcomes.
 The success or failure can be explained by affordable access to credit, or the lack thereof.

 A checkered or non-existent credit history dramatically increases the cost of loans, insurance, utilities, and other elements necessary for daily living.
 With a higher cost of capital for these instruments, subprime households have comparatively less income to put toward savings or an emergency fund.
 When there is a lack of a savings safety net, even small unexpected expenses can force households into delinquency or default.
+Luckily, there are many resources to look at for credit repair help.

 If you think this only applies to a small section of the population, think again.
 A Bankrate survey from earlier this year said that just 37% of Americans would have savings to cover an unexpected expense of $1,000, like an emergency room visit or car repair.
 The tendrils of the credit trap go beyond underwriting.
 Are you applying for a new job?
 In 40 states, poor credit history is sufficient to cause to disqualify an applicant.
 Found the perfect, new apartment?
 Not if Experian has anything to say about it.